Scheduling Workflows

 Managing Schedules from Another Application

-You can manage schedules from outside your DBOS application using the DBOS Client.
-The client accepts workflow names as strings instead of function references:
+You can manage schedules from outside your DBOS application using a standalone client.

 client, err := dbos.NewClient(context.Background(), dbos.ClientConfig{